What I Know (The Boys episode): Development

 In July 2019, it was announced that the second season of The Boys was already in development during the San Diego Comic-Con a week before the series premiered.
 The series showrunner and head writer Eric Kripke was already writing on the scripts for the season, having started to work on them during the 2018 United States elections in order to capture the topics and themes that it would be explored for the season accurately, which would be the white nationalism, white supremacy, systemic racism, and xenophobia.
 In June 2020, it was announced that the episodes for the second season would be released in a weekly basis instead of dropping all of them in one day in order to make people discuss about the topics for a longer time.
-The episode titled "What I Know" was written by Rebecca Sonnenshine and directed by Alex Graves.
+"What I Know" was written by Rebecca Sonnenshine and directed by Alex Graves.
 The episode is titled with the name of the issue #39 of the comic book series of the same name.

 Writing

 Despite her character being initially spared in the previous season finale, Butcher's wife Becca is killed for good in the episode.
 Kripke explained that he took the decision because otherwise Butcher would have become a stable, functional good man that would have deviated the character off the path from his comic counterpart and that the series would have ended much earlier.
-He also clarified that even if the character makes the promise to take care of Becca's child, Ryan, who accidentally killed her mother, Butcher would undoubtedly continued following his path of revenge and the third season will explore Butcher dealing with the consequences of Becca’s death, as well as his conflict with Homelander related to Ryan.
+He also clarified that even if the character makes the promise to take care of Becca's child, Ryan, who accidentally killed her mother, Butcher would undoubtedly continued following his path of revenge and the third season will explore Butcher dealing with the consequences of Becca's death, as well as his conflict with Homelander related to Ryan.
 Becca's death is also different from the comics, which is more brutal in contrast to her television counterpart, as she is killed by her baby once she gives birth with Butcher being forced to kill him when the baby tries to kill him too.

-The last words that Stromfront utters after her defeat and being injured by Ryan, are spoken in German, which translated to: "Do you remember the day Frederick?
+The last words that Stromfront utters after her defeat and being injured by Ryan, are spoken in German, which translates to: "Do you remember the day Frederick?
 Chloe's arms out of the car window.
 We found the perfect spot by the river, in the shade of an apple tree.
 It was the first time Chloe ate fresh apples."
 Later, she muttered to herself, "It was so wonderful.
 I wanted it to never end."
 Kripke explained the context of this by stating that after being injured, they decide to write a happy memory back in time as an insane thought while she was in pain and have it translated to German.